-This course provides a forum in which students explore concepts within the healthcare domain and the profession of nursing that impact the practice of the associate degree nurse.
-Topics include healthcare system organization and resources, quality improvement, informatics, nursing education, legal and ethical issues, nursing management and leadership, and strategies for self-care.
-NUR229 includes practicum experiences that provide students opportunities to understand diverse professional nursing roles in a variety of community health care settings.
-Emphasis will be placed on the management of patient-centered care, self-care, and transition to the workplace including conflict resolution.
-Prerequisites: BIO213, BIO214, BIO219, ENG101, MAT111, NUR224, PSY101, PSY215; Co-requisites: COM104, NUR227, Humanities Elective, and SOC101.
+This course provides a forum in which students explore current issues and trends in nursing and health care that impact ADN practice.
+Topics include health care financing, nursing education and professional image, legal and ethical issues, nursing management and leadership, employment considerations, and strategies for self-care.
+Emphasis will be placed on both the ADN management role and provision of patient care in the examination of various nursing roles.
+Prerequisites: BIO214, NUR224, PSY215; Co-requisites: COM104, NUR227, SOC101 and a Humanities Elective.
 Clock Hours: 30 classroom.

-OTS101 Introduction to Occupational
+OTS101 Introduction to Occupational Therapy and Human Occupation7 Credits

 OTS101 is the foundation course for the Occupational Therapy Assistant program.
-It introduces Occupational Therapy as a profession as well as the concepts of occupation, engagement and participation, occupational performance, activity analysis and evidence-based practice.
+It introduces Occupational Therapy as a profession as well as the concepts of occupation, engagement and participation, occupational performance, activity analysis, and evidence-based practice.
 Cultural competence, health literacy, diversity, individuality, wellness, and the occupation-person connection are presented relative to Occupational Therapy practice.
 Emphasis is placed on general health concepts, Occupational Therapy philosophy, history, language, and ethics.
 Therapeutic use of self, values, roles and responsibilities of Occupational Therapy practitioners are explored.
 Students learn about balance through the concepts of productivity, pleasure, and restoration.
-The role of professional competency, state licensure, national certification and MHRT/C certification are introduced.

-OTS101 involves both an integrated learning lab as well as an open-practice lab providing students with the opportunity to learn, practice and demonstrate basic clinical skills and teaching learning processes.
+The role of professional competency, state licensure, national certification, and MHRT/C certification are introduced.
+OTS101 involves both an integrated learning lab as well as an open-practice lab providing students with the opportunity to learn, practice, and demonstrate basic clinical skills and teaching learning processes.
 A selfpaced online medical terminology module is included in this course.
 Prerequisite: Admission into the OTA program.
 Co-requisites: BIO213, ENG101, PSY101.